Container Security in Six Steps

 Containers optimize the developer experience.
 Building applications in containers allows developers to run apps smoothly in any computer hardware, infrastructure, or cloud environment.
 Issues that can arise from the differences in operating system (OS) and the underlying infrastructure are abstracted away by the container runtime.
 However, as with any technology, there can be tradeoffs in using containers.
 The complexity of container infrastructure, if not properly accounted for, can pose serious security risks.
 Threats to containers exist at each stage of the development pipeline.

-To minimize risks when building in containers, here are six steps developers can follow:
+To minimize risks when building in containers, here are six steps from our white paper "Six Steps to Comprehensive Container Security."

 1. Secure the container host.